-Between 1929 and 1932, the industrial production in the united states fell down by more than 46% and foreign trade by more than 70 % causing the economy to slow down.
-The stock market crash led to the great depression in the European continent with many salaried people losing their jobs and protesting on road.
-The police had to control the protest by harassing the protestors which resulted in the violation of public order.
-It was this place where the aggressive twenties were at a complete halt and there was an era of this great depression that was hovering around the world thereby pressurizing the economy.
+Between 1929 and 1932, industrial production in the united states fell down by more than 46% and foreign trade by more than 70 %, causing the economy to slow down.
+The stock market crash led to the great depression in the European continent, with many salaried people losing their jobs and protesting on the road.
+The police had to control the protest by harassing the protestors, which resulted in the violation of public order.
+It was this place where the aggressive twenties were at a complete halt, and there was an era of this great depression that was hovering around the world, thereby pressurizing the economy.

 - Below mentioned are some of the statistics of the new york stock markets.

 - Oct, 28,1929 – (12.82%) Dow closed to 260.64

 - Oct, 29,1929 – (11.73%) Dow closed to 230.07

 Opportunities that Black Tuesday 1929 Created For Investors

 Due to the sudden fall in the stock prices, this was the sweet spot for the investors who bought the shares at throwaway prices.
 It was a great time to acquire new customers to invest their money in the financial markets since the markets were at an all-time low.
 This had a massive impact on the margins of the mutual funds since the average cost of the investments came down drastically and was poised to take a bigger return.